nextcloud/documentation/developer_manual/translation.rst

 Automated synchronization of translations
 -----------------------------------------

-Multiple nightly jobs have been setup in order to synchronize translations – it’s a multi-step process:
+Multiple nightly jobs have been setup in order to synchronize translations - it's a multi-step process:
-‘perl l10n.pl read’ will rescan all php and javascript files and generate the templates.
+``perl l10n.pl read`` will rescan all php and javascript files and generate the templates.
 The templates are pushed to `Transifex`_ (tx push -s).
 All translations are pulled from `Transifex`_ (tx pull -a).
-‘perl l10n.pl write’ will write the php files containing the translations.
+``perl l10n.pl write`` will write the php files containing the translations.
 Finally the changes are pushed to git.

 Please follow the steps below to add translation support to your app:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a folder ‘l10n’.
+Create a folder ``l10n``.
-Create the file ‘ignorelist’ which can contain files which shall not be scanned during step 4.
+Create the file ``ignorelist`` which can contain files which shall not be scanned during step 4.
-Edit ‘l10n/.tx/config’ and copy/past a config section and adopt it by changing the app/folder name.
+Edit ``l10n/.tx/config`` and copy/past a config section and adopt it by changing the app/folder name.
-Run ‘perl l10n.pl read’ with l10n
+Run ``perl l10n.pl read`` with l10n
 Add the newly created translation template (l10n/Templates/<appname>.pot) to git and commit the changes above.
 After the next nightly sync job a new resource will appear on Transifex and from now on every night the latest translations will arrive.